jakesheiner/journal_app/README.md

 - Make sure not to commit the `.xcconfig` file containing sensitive information to version control.

-##Running the app on your device
+## Running the app on your device

-To run this app on your phone, first pair the device with Xcode, instructions here: https://developer.apple.com/documentation/xcode/running-your-app-in-simulator-or-on-a-device
+-To run this app on your phone, first pair the device with Xcode, instructions here: https://developer.apple.com/documentation/xcode/running-your-app-in-simulator-or-on-a-device

-then go to product -> destination -> select your device from the menu, then you can build and run the app from your device
+-then go to product -> destination -> select your device from the menu, -then you can build and run the app from your device